-Report Day of Education (DOE) 1 in your Utility Uniform.
-Sometime in the first week you will wear your blues Service Uniform (short or long sleeve), as well as full Service Dress for class picture day and graduation.
-Wear the Uniform of the Day (UoD) as directed by the student schedule: Service Dress, Service Uniform, Airman Battle Uniform (ABU), Flight Suits, Operational Camouflage Pattern (OCP), or Physical Training (PT) gear.
+Report Day of Education 1 (DOE1) to Bldg 1143 (Kisling Hall) in your OCPs or service equivalent.
+Within the first two weeks you will wear your Blues Service Uniform (short or long sleeve), as well as Full Service Dress for class picture day and graduation.
+Wear the Uniform of the Day (UoD) as directed by the student schedule: Service Dress, Service Uniform, Flight Suits, Operational Camouflage Pattern (OCP), or Physical Training (PT) gear.
 TAPS on shoes/boots are not authorized for wear at any time at the AFSNCOA.

 NOTE: Luggage does not always arrive as expected when flying.
 Students are recommended to pack a uniform in carry-on bags.

 Air Force members wear the Air Force PT uniform IAW AFI 36-2903.
 Per AFSNCOA Policy, the only undershirt and under-short colors authorized are solid black, solid white, solid grey, or solid blue.
 AFSNCOA flight t-shirts, available for purchase upon arrival, may be worn with AF PT shorts or pants during organized PT sessions.
 Sister service and international students wear PT uniform IAW applicable regulations.